Activists block Council Vice President Jenkins until she agrees to demands

-Protesters blocked Minneapolis City Council Vice President Andrea Jenkins from leaving an event in Loring Park this weekend — until she agreed to a list of their demands.
+Protesters cornered Minneapolis City Council Vice President Andrea Jenkins last weekend, shouting at her and blocking her from leaving an event in Loring Park until she agreed to a list of their demands.

+A 23-minute video showing a portion of their lengthy confrontation Sunday circulated on social media.
+Throughout the video, protesters rattled off demands — some of which Jenkins quickly agreed to, and some of which she pushed back on, insisting she needed to represent the people who live in her ward.

-The encounter comes at a tense time, when re-election campaigns are escalating and Minneapolis residents are making conflicting demands as the city debates how to transform policing following George Floyd's death.
+The encounter comes at a tense time, when re-election campaigns are escalating and residents are making conflicting demands as the city debates how to transform policing following George Floyd's death.
+Over the past year, some elected officials have raised concerns about the tactics protesters are using.

+In a statement Tuesday, Jenkins said she was "verbally attacked, berated and held 'hostage' against my will by a large group of angry protesters."

+In part of the lengthy statement obtained by KARE-TV, she also said: "Every citizen of this City has a right to bring forward their concerns, but no citizen has the right to detain and coerce anyone to do anything, that includes elected officials."

 Jenkins, who is on the phone, tells someone it might be "three days before I get out of here."